calledit/metric_depth_video_toolbox/README.md

 ### Limitations
 Depth-Anything-V2 does not take any FOV input and it does not give any FOV outputs.
 I recommend [PerspectiveFields](https://huggingface.co/spaces/jinlinyi/PerspectiveFields) to estimate the original FOV if you want to project the output in to 3D.
 But since Depth-Anything-V2 does not take FOV as input the results may look distorted, to thin, to wide or to narrow as the model may have estimated a different FOV internally and used that for its depth estimations.
 This is especially problematic in dolly zoom shots, where the FOV is very hard to get right.

-Longer shots with loots of camera movement may be problematic, metric_video_depth_anything uses metric conversion constants based on rolling averages to to try to mitigate this but it can still be an issue.
+Longer shots with loots of camera movement may be problematic, video_metric_convert.py uses metric conversion constants based on rolling averages to to try to mitigate this but it can still be an issue.